Title

 The Bureau of Immigration's Omnibus Rules of Procedure of 2015 streamline deportation processes, visa cancellations, and related legal proceedings, ensuring consistency and due process in handling foreign nationals deemed injurious to national interests.

-The Rules apply to legal proceedings in the Bureau of Immigration involving deportation, cancellation of visa, inclusion/lifting of names in the BI derogatory list, and issuance of Allow Entry or Allow Departure Orders.
+It covers BI legal proceedings involving: (i) deportation; (ii) cancellation of visa; (iii) inclusion/lifting of names in the BI derogatory list; and (iv) issuance of Allow Entry Order (AEO) or Allow Departure Order (ADO).

-Prohibited pleadings include motions to dismiss (except for lack of jurisdiction), motions for bill of particulars, petitions for relief from judgment, motions for extension of time to file answers, motions for postponement (except for exceptionally meritorious grounds), interventions, motions to hear affirmative defenses, and any pleading similar in effect to these.
+Prohibited pleadings include: motion to dismiss (except for lack of jurisdiction), motion for bill of particulars, petition for relief from judgment, motion for extension of time (except exceptionally meritorious grounds), motion for postponement (except exceptionally meritorious grounds), intervention, motion to hear affirmative defenses, and any motion with similar effect.
+Filing them is considered as the respondent’s answer.

-A visa may be canceled if the legal or factual basis for which the visa was issued no longer exists or if the respondent acquired the visa through fraud, misrepresentation, or concealment of material facts.
+(1) The legal or factual basis for which the visa was issued no longer exists; or (2) The respondent acquired the visa through fraud, misrepresentation, or concealment of a material fact.

 Analyze Cases Smarter, Faster